 What is Orthodontic Relapse?

 As you age, your teeth and jaw naturally change.
 This natural movement can cause your teeth to shift, even if you’ve been diligent about wearing your retainer.
-If you lose a tooth, the surrounding teeth might shift to fill the gap, causing changes in your alignment.
+If you lose a tooth, the surrounding teeth might move to fill the gap, causing changes in your alignment.

 Signs of Orthodontic Relapse